tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/inventory_adjustments/count_products.rst

    Sometimes a count occurs, but can not be applied in the database right away.
 In the time between the actual count and applying the inventory adjustment, product moves can occur.
 In that case, the :guilabel:`On Hand Quantity` in the database can change and will not be consistent with the counted quantity.
-As an extra caution measure, Odoo will ask for confirmation before applying the inventory adjustment.
+As an extra caution measure, CoquiAPPs will ask for confirmation before applying the inventory adjustment.

 Plan counts